emitit/emitit.github.io/collections/_projects/2021-01-05-podcaster-design.md

 image: '/images/Three Screens podcaster.png'
 ---

 For my 4-month UX Design Internship I was given the task to design the first podcast app that would collect all Macedonian podcasts in one place from multiple platforms.

+As the only UX designer, I was responsible for conducting user research, creating an interaction strategy that helped develop the navigation and flow, designing wireframes and interactive prototypes as well as organizing content according to the needs and goals of the users.

+To develop this project, I worked on a team along with two developers.

 <strong>THE PROBLEM</strong>
 <i>Macedonian podcasts are hard to discover</i>